Postgraduate Diploma Public Health (Specialist Community Public Health Nursing)

 We also have a range of information and resources, including interactive exercises to support study skills available via our library.

 We assess our modules by a range of methods including case studies, oral presentations, project work, professional practice portfolios, written assignments and exams.

-The BSc(Hons) Specialist Community Public Health degree is accredited by the Nursing and Midwifery Council (NMC), which means when you graduate you can register with the annotation of Health Visitor, School Nurse or Occupational Health Nurse.
+The Postgraduate Diploma Specialist Community Public Health degree is accredited by the Nursing and Midwifery Council (NMC), which means when you graduate, you can register with the annotation of Health Visitor, School Nurse or Occupational Health Nurse.

 Our students will have secured a placement appropriate to their chosen SCPHN field whether as a secondment or sponsorship from a health organisation.

-Our Department is well-equipped with an extensive range of teaching and learning resources across four campuses.
+Our Department is superbly equipped with an extensive range of teaching and learning resources across four campuses.